Beyond the Mood Swings

 Overview

-For my Master thesis in Creative Intelligence & Technology at Leiden University, daily anxiety and affective
+For my Master's thesis in Creative Intelligence & Technology at Leiden University, daily anxiety and affective

 in participants with a regular menstrual cycle by sending out daily surveys containing the State-Trait Anxiety